KennedyClouds/OSCRE/3D-prints/README.md

 ![banner](https://github.com/KennedyClouds/OSCRE/blob/main/images/3D_complete.png)

 Within this directory you will find files that will allow you to print the lens and computer mounts.
-Files are provided in both [openSCAD](https://www.openscad.org/) format and as STL files.
-Use supports whenever neccesary.
+Files are provided in both [openSCAD](https://www.openscad.org/) and \ STL formats.
+These should place nice with any slicer of your choosing.

 ## Overview of parts